These signatures are a bore!

 1 | #!/usr/bin/env python3 |

-, which does actually work, since the server considers it different.
+Now, I actually saw people in the discord server mentioning that you can just add multiples of p to m, which does actually work, since the server considers it different.
 However, I think my solution was actually the intended.

 Essentially, it all lies in how the signature is verified.